Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Background

-Early defenses for speculative execution attacks focused on data caches as the transmission channel of Spectre-v1~\cite{yan2018invisispec,saileshwar2019cleanupspec,DOM,khasawneh2019safespec,pashrashid2023hidfix}.
-More comprehensive solutions, like STT~\cite{yu2019speculative} and NDA~\cite{weisse2019nda}, proposed secure speculation mechanisms to prevent the leaks from speculatively loaded data via a more comprehensive list of transmission channels (i.e., \textit{sandboxing policy}).
-These solutions implement dynamic taint tracking to restrict the execution or data propagation of the instructions that are tainted by speculatively loaded data.
-While this approach protects \textit{sandboxed} programs (original Spectre-v1~\cite{Spectre2019Kocher}), they fail to protect constant-time programs, where secrets are loaded \textit{non-speculatively} (see line 3 in Listing~\ref{listing:ct-spec-leak}).
+Early defenses for speculative execution attacks focus only on data caches as the transmission channel, similar to the original Spectre-v1~\cite{yan2018invisispec,saileshwar2019cleanupspec,DOM,pashrashid2023hidfix,khasawneh2019safespec,pashrashid2022fast}.
+More comprehensive defenses, like STT~\cite{yu2019speculative} and NDA~\cite{weisse2019nda}, propose mechanisms to prevent leaks from a more comprehensive list of transmission channels.
+These solutions implement dynamic taint tracking to restrict the execution or data propagation for instructions that are tainted by speculatively loaded data.
+While this approach protects \textit{sandboxed} programs~\cite{guarnieri2021hardware}, they fail to protect constant-time programs, where secrets are loaded \textit{non-speculatively} (see line 3 in Listing~\ref{listing:ct-spec-leak}).

-Recent Spectre defenses for constant-time programs extend prior solutions to protect non-speculative secrets as well~\cite{choudhary2021speculative,loughlin2021dolma,schwarz2020context,daniel2023prospect}.
-For example, SPT~\cite{choudhary2021speculative} extends the taint tracking mechanism of STT and assumes all data in registers and memory are tainted unless they leak during the non-speculative, sequential execution of the program which means they are declassified intentionally and can be untainted.
-Most proposals for constant-time programs increase the performance overhead compared to sandboxed cases since they have no other choice than restricting the execution for the instructions that are actually processing secrets, as seen in cryptographic applications.
-Our goal is to protect Spectre-type gadgets in cryptographic code, and to the best of our knowledge, our approach presented in this paper is the first defense that exploits key characteristics of constant-time cryptographic programs to improve performance compared to an unprotected baseline, while adhering to a strong sequential security guarantee.
+Recent Spectre defenses for constant-time programs extend prior solutions to protect non-speculative secrets as well~\cite{choudhary2021speculative,loughlin2021dolma,schwarz2020context,daniel2023prospect,hajiabadi2024levioso}. \removeRevision{For example, SPT~\cite{choudhary2021speculative} extends the taint tracking mechanism of STT and assumes all data in registers and memory are tainted unless they leak during the non-speculative, sequential execution of the program which means they are declassified intentionally and can be untainted.} Most hardware-only defenses for constant-time programs introduce additional slowdown compared to the sandboxed cases.
+This is mainly because they must protect not only speculatively loaded data but also all values that are already loaded in the registers, as any of them can potentially be secret.
+In this paper, our goal is to strictly enforce sequential execution for cryptographic code and avoid the additional overhead of prior solutions.
+To the best of our knowledge, our approach is the first that exploits the key characteristics of cryptographic code to improve performance compared to an unprotected baseline, while providing a sequential security guarantee.

+\textbf{Motivating example}: DOLMA~\cite{loughlin2021dolma} shows that protecting non-cryptographic programs under a sandboxing policy incurs a 10.2\% performance overhead, rising to 22.3\% across \textit{all} applications when extended to a constant-time policy; this trend holds for all hardware-based defenses. \name{}, however, efficiently protects constant-time programs and allows the CPU to select more efficient defenses for other applications which better fit their threat model.